plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 This imports the configured connection from `db_connection.js`; since the two files are in the same folder, the relative path for the require statement starts with `./`.

-Next, we'll run a series of SQL statements.
-Each statement used is also in an `.sql` file in the subdirectory path `db/queries/init`.
+Next, we'll write and run a series of SQL statements.

+*Each statement we're about to write and use can be found in an `.sql` file in the subdirectory `db/queries/init`.*

 ### (3.3.1) Delete the existing table
 First, we want to run some SQL that deletes the table if it already exists.
 Add this code to `db_init.js`: